aaltodsg/instans/tests/input/CEP2SPARQL/README.md

 * _CEP2SPARQL_SampleEvents.trig:_ The sample events in TriG format.
 * _CEP2SPARQL_SamplePattern.trig:_ A sample pattern for pattern detection (EPA 8) in TriG format.
+* _running\_sample.txt:_ Sample output produced by running _cep2sparql.sh_.
+The format is otherwise TriG, but since it also includes the execution timer outputs - which are not TriG-compliant - it is listed here as .txt.

 The background article is scheduled for publication in ODBASE 2014: http://onthemove-conferences.org/index.php/otm-program-2013/program-odbase2014